 I’ve said many times that as far as tourism goes, there are really two Mexicos: the American resort Mexico and the other Mexico.
-Even though Zora O’Neill makes some good points in Cancun is the new Tulum, they’re night and day in terms of prices, atmosphere, history, and culture.
+They’re night and day in terms of prices, atmosphere, history, and culture.
+While the beach resort areas often present American prices and crowds, in a place like Zacatecas you’ll find travel bargains galore and very few of your fellow countrymen and women.

 I’m living in Guanajuato, which gets huge numbers of domestic tourists, but only a trickle of foreign ones—half of those here studying Spanish.
 (It’s only $60-$120 per week for 2-4 hours daily at Escuela Mexicana).
 But this place looks like travelers’ central compared to another UNESCO World Heritage city a few hours away: Zacatecas.

 I went there last year and posted a slideshow from the amazing Rafael Coronel Mask Museum.
 I’ve been waiting for the chance to take my family there and see more of the city, so we went during the week between Christmas and New Year’s for a vacation.
 One more pic from that museum here—there are so many great images there it’s hard to resist snapping away.

 With a few days, we were able to leisurely check out a few more museums, which were all excellent and well-maintained, despite admission fees of $2 or $3.
 The Museo Pedro Coronel is an art museum housed in a 17th-century building and it’s filled with work from lots of big names—like Picasso, Miro, and Kandisky—but also has rooms devoted to the founder’s collections of Japanese paintings, African masks, and art from all over Asia.
 Quite impressive.